 Hunting wild game and raising chickens is a cheaper alternative to buying meat at the grocery store.
 Not only is wild game better for you, it is also better for you pocketbook.
-We had a relative who shot a deer, so Jacob skinned it and then paid $30 to have 40 pounds ground.
-We make venison burgers and chili for months.
+We had a relative who shot a deer, so Jacob helped skin it and then paid $30 to have 40 pounds ground.
+We made venison burgers and chili for months.

 18. Cook at home:

 When you avoid eating out and instead opt for cooking at home, you will avoid sales tax in some states and tipping.
 You will also be able to control the quality of your food and the portion served.